ryangurn/dropcam/README.md

 Due to wide variety of properties and settings varying per camera, you can access all properties by extending the camera's properties, settings and user.
 You can see an example of this in the above example.

+You can also call `.on(event, callback)` if you wish to receive the following motion/sound events.

+### Event: 'motion'
+This event receives any motion events detected by this camera
+### Event: 'sound'
+This event receives any sound events detected by this camera
+### Event: 'error'
+This event receives any error events that occur

 ### .toggle(visibility, callback)
 This function will attempt to toggle the camera's visibility setting and return the resulting